sumi6109/book/learning/intro/q-big-data.md

 # Q: What is big data?

 * Find FOUR really big datasets.
 They should be sufficiently different.
 Cite your sources.
-* Discuss and determine a ranking in terms of "bigness".
+* 1Discuss and determine a ranking in terms of "bigness".

 I ranked the following four data sets based on veracity and complexity.
 These metrics are inversely related, the less veracious data is, the more complex the analysis will be.